niemanglen/LED-cube/software/README.md

 # Hardware Considerations:

 The pcb's have an ATMEGA328PB chip.
-Its datasheet can be found here.
+Its datasheet can be found <a href="https://www.farnell.com/datasheets/2915218.pdf">here</a>.

 The fuses need to be burned to use the internal oscillator at 8MHz.
 Additionally, preserving EEPROM after write is useful.